 10b-5 makes it unlawful for any “person, directly or indirectly, by the use of any means or instrumentality of interstate commerce, or of the mails or of any facility of any national securities exchange,” to:

 “(a) …employ any device, scheme, or artifice to defraud, (b)…make any untrue statement of a material fact or to omit to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading, or (c)…engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person, in connection with the purchase or sale of any security.”

-This means that a 10b-5 violation requires a showing that: (1) the accused party counts as a person under the scope of 10b-5, (2) manipulation or deception has occurred through misrepresentation or omission; (3) the deception or omission was important enough to be considered “material;” (4) the deception or omission was made in connection with the sale or purchase of securities; (5) the deception or omission was done recklessly or intentionally; and, although this can sometimes be presumed as we’ll discuss later, (6) reliance on the misrepresentation.
-From there, the analysis shifts depending on whether action is being brought be the SEC itself or a private party.
+This means that a 10b-5 violation requires showing that: (1) the accused party counts as a person under the scope of 10b-5; (2) manipulation or deception has occurred through misrepresentation or omission; (3) the deception or omission was important enough to be considered “material”; (4) the deception or omission was made in connection with the sale or purchase of securities; (5) the deception or omission was done recklessly or intentionally; and, although this can sometimes be presumed as we’ll discuss later, (6) the accusing party relied on the misrepresentation.
+From there, the analysis shifts depending on whether action is being brought by the SEC itself or a private party.
 Let’s take a deeper look at these elements.

 III.
 The Elements of a Rule 10b-5 Claim

 Rule 10b-5 can be enforced against makers of a deceptive statement by both the SEC, and by private citizens through a private lawsuit.
 However, private lawsuits have several additional elements plaintiffs need to prove, and it requires a plaintiff to have both bought the relevant securities, and to have suffered a loss as a result.
 SEC and private actions do share a few basic elements, though (see id.).